laravel/docs/telescope.md

     $schedule->command('telescope:prune')->daily();

 By default, all entries older than 24 hours will be pruned.
-If you would like to alter the age before pruning, you may add an `age` option to define the age of an entry before.
+If you would like to alter the age before pruning, you may add an `age` option to define the required age of an entry.
 The following command will prune records older than 48 hours:

     $schedule->command('telescope:prune --age=48')->daily();